January 25, 2020

 “I can’t believe all the corrections my editor sent!”
 The words of a frustrated author to another author.
 The response?
 “Don’t worry.
 I had the same from this editor.
 But I’m a better writer for going through these changes.”
 Your editor wants to partner with you to produce the best product so that both of you will feel pride in the result.
 This workshop will help explain the role of an editor in your work in progress and will also explain what editors hope to see in a submitted manuscript.
 For beginner and advanced writers.

-Building Your Street Team w/Heather Gray
+The Feeding and Nurturing of a Your Street Team w/Heather Gray

 Noon to 12:30 pm Marketplace Open